 Trello is primarily a project management software, but it can be easily customized for basic CRM functionality using its Kanban interface, custom fields, calendar, and Google Drive integrations.
 This allows businesses with simple sales processes to use Trello as a way to save money on CRM software.

 However, while Trello is free to start using, it may not be the best long-term solution for your business.
 Customizations to the software, known as power-ups, which are needed to make customer relationship management (CRM) more efficient, can quickly eat into the potential cost savings.
 Therefore, it is a good idea to also consider other simple CRM alternatives before attempting to use Trello to manage your deals and contacts.

 If you determine this software is still be best option for you, here are the four steps outlining how to set up and use Trello as a CRM:

 1. Customize Trello to Fit Your Sales Needs

-Setting up Trello as a CRM first requires understanding your basic sales process—the steps it takes to move someone from a contact to a customer for each of your products and/or services.
+Setting up Trello as CRM software first requires understanding your basic sales process—the steps it takes to move someone from a contact to a customer for each of your products or services.
 This will define how you set up your sales pipeline and deal stages.
 Later, you’ll add your contacts, create pipelines and stages, set up teams, and invite users.
 If you have multiple sales and support users, be sure to include them in the process from the start.